jetify-com/devbox/docs/app/docs/devbox_global.md

 If you want to make your global packages available in your host shell, you can add them to your shell PATH.
 Running `devbox global shellenv` will print the command necessary to source the packages.

-### Add Global Packages to your current Host Shell
+### Add Global Packages to your Current Host Shell
 To temporarily add the global packages to your current shell, run:

 ```bash